jeffhowarth/eeprimer/lessons/tissot.md

 Our goal here is to buffer every point in the grid, but without having to write 162 lines of code.

-In general, when we need to perform the same method to every object in a collection, we can write a function and then __map the function__ over the collection.
+In general, when we need to perform the same method to every instance in a collection, we can write a function and then __map the function__ over the collection.

 The first step is to write a function to buffer features: